MessiahiSeek/iSeek/README.md

 # Features
 ### Object Detection
 - Snap a photo and get decriptions of objects in the room!
-- Message Page

-- Dark Mode
+### Dark Mode
 - Ability to change the color scheme from light to dark!
-- Photo Library
+### Photo Library
 - use iSeek to sort through existing photos
-- Live Streaming
+## Live Streaming
 - Livestream will allow iSeek to
-- Chatbot Services
+### Chatbot Services
 - Talk to our automated chatbot for real-time responses for assistance with the app!
-- Voice Recognition
+### Voice Recognition
 - Ability to talk into your phone and

-### To run the application locally
+# To run the application locally
 1. Download the expo app on your mobile device
 2. Install npm via [this link](https://www.npmjs.com/get-npm)
 3. Run the following commands: